code-423n4/2022-10-holograph-findings/data/adriro-Q.md

 ## Incorrect variable size when decoding job in `getJobDetails` of the `HolographOperator` contract

 The variable `startTimestamp` should be defined as a `uint80` instead of `uint64` to align it with how it is initially packed (it occupies bits 16 to 96, `96-16=80`).

+## Consider using EIP712 to sign structured data in `deployHolographableContract` of the `HolographFactory` contract

+This function calculates a hash over the `DeploymentConfig` hash to verify the submitted signature.
+This is an ideal case to use the more user friendly EIP712 hashing and signing.